-I produce, edit and design news videos and documentaries, with a focus on visual investigations.
+I produce, edit and design news videos and documentaries, specialising in visual investigation.

-My videos frequently attempt to explain complex information, or intricate situations, sometimes with limited footage available.
-To do so, I often lean on my twelve years background in motion design.
-But my work can also include research, writing, reportage, art direction, video editing, 3D modeling, coding…
+My videos frequently attempt to explain complex information, intricate situations, sometimes with very limited footage available.
+I often lean on my twelve years background in motion design, but my work also can include research, script writing, art direction, shooting, 3D modeling, coding…

-Alongside my dance journey, I studied digital media & visual design at Bordeaux-Montaigne University and Hyper Island Stockholm.
-I began working as a freelance multimedia designer in 2009, working for design studios, production companies, in diverse regions and contexts.
+Alongside my dance journey, I studied digital media & visual design at IUT MMI Bordeaux and Hyper Island Stockholm.
+I began working as a freelance multimedia designer in 2009, for design studios, production companies, in various contexts and regions (France, UK, Korea…).

-In 2016, I decided to take a light turn toward journalism, with the desire to work on projects that were meaningful to me.
-Soon I joined the video team of Le Monde, where I worked two and a half years as a lead motion designer.
-Beside motion graphics, I had the opportunity to edit a number of news explainers, to design and code a new visual identity, and to produce a couple of stories.
+In 2016, I decided to take a light turn toward journalism.
+Soon I had the chance to join the video team of Le Monde, where I worked 2.5 years as a lead motion designer.
+Beside motion graphics production, I also edited news explainers, designed a new visual identity, and produced a couple of stories.

 In 2019, I co-directed a documentary video series called Dans ton tel (In your phone) for Arte and the French public broadcasting.